Tim Bogg

 Research

-- We are using national data sets to examine individual-level psychosocial factors associated with confidence in a range of public institutions
+- Using national data sets to examine individual-level psychosocial factors associated with confidence in a range of public institutions.

-- We are using experimental designs to test for effects of varying message frames and sources, as well as financial incentives, on preventive pandemic behaviors
+- Using experimental designs to test for effects of varying message frames and sources, as well as financial incentives, on preventive pandemic behaviors.

-- We are conducting longitudinal research examining psychosocial predictors and correlates of preventive behaviors, symptoms, diagnoses, vaccination, as well as changes in personality and well-being during the COVID-19 pandemic.
+- Conducting longitudinal research examining psychosocial predictors and correlates of preventive behaviors, symptoms, diagnoses, vaccination, as well as changes in personality and well-being during the COVID-19 pandemic.

-- We are using data from national studies to investigate relationships and pathways between personality traits and various markers of health-related quality of life.
+- Using data from national studies to investigate relationships and pathways between personality traits and various markers of health-related quality of life.

-- We conducted a randomized trial of a personality-informed psycho-educational training intervention for exercise initiation and maintenance.
+- Conducted a randomized trial of a personality-informed psycho-educational training intervention for exercise initiation and maintenance.

-- We conducted a randomized trial of a personality-informed motivational interviewing module for alcohol-related harm reduction among at-risk college drinkers
+- Conducted a randomized trial of a personality-informed motivational interviewing module for alcohol-related harm reduction among at-risk college drinkers.

 Education